djsawicko/Discord-Crypto-wallet/README.md

 **Special thanks to:**
-@nooby xviii for helping me with vars lol treyzania from cryptodevs discord for helping me out with RPC
+@nooby-xviii for helping me with vars lol treyzania from cryptodevs discord for helping me out with RPC

 **Other things:**